jstolp/starter-snake-go/README.md

 ### [Upcoming Release] v0.9.0 Tournament day one

+### v0.8.7 (2019-11-25) FloodFill

+hahaha what a joke this "floodFill" for now it'll select the lead of the 2 but only on TWO choices...
+3... it's LATER ALIGATOR! maybe stuff to 3???

 ### v0.8.5 (2019-11-19) [Beta] - Back to Basics...

 - Changed path to Longest Path To tail when 4 length or less...
 (MORE MOVEMENT in EARLY PHASE)